Hepatitis (HEP-ah-TY-tis) makes your liver swell and stops it from working right.

 You need a healthy liver.
 The liver does many things to keep you alive.
 The liver fights infections and stops bleeding.
 It removes drugs and other poisons from your blood.
 The liver also stores energy for when you need it.

 A virus is a germ that causes sickness.
 (For example, the flu is caused by a virus.)
 People can pass viruses to each other.
-The virus that causes hepatitis B is called the hepatitis B virus.
+The virus that causes hepatitis C is called the hepatitis C virus.

-Hepatitis B spreads by contact with an infected person's blood, semen, or other body fluid.
+Hepatitis C is spread by contact with an infected person's blood.

 sharing drug needles

-getting pricked with a needle that has infected blood on it (health care workers can get hepatitis B this way)
+getting pricked with a needle that has infected blood on it (hospital workers can get hepatitis C this way)

 shaking hands with an infected person